chaos-mesh/chaos-mesh/doc/network_chaos.md

 Network Bandwidth Action is used to limit the network bandwidth.
 To add a Network Bandwidth Action, locate and edit the corresponding template in [/examples](../examples/network-bandwidth-example.yaml).

+> **Note:**
+>
-Right now *minikube* doesn't support this feature as `CONFIG_NET_SCH_TBF` was disabled in minikube's image.
+> Minikube doesn't support this feature as `CONFIG_NET_SCH_TBF` is disabled in Minikube's image.

-In this case, three action specific attributes are required - rate, buffer and limit.
+To inject Network Bandwidth fault, three action specific attributes are required - rate, buffer and limit.

 ```yaml
  bandwidth: